 Sergey Kandaurov: We can’t grow as fast as we’d like.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Sergey Kandaurov: Due to our original focus on remote work, we used online conferencing tools before.
 At times it seemed challenging to be on some meeting via Zoom where most attendants are present in person.
 With the pandemic, online meetings became a norm – the rest of the world basically moved to where we already were and became much more natural.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Your final thoughts?

 Sergey Kandaurov: Pandemic quarantine limitation is necessary to save lives.
 Some people see it as a hit on the economy (which it is), but I see it mostly as a change for off challenges and opportunities.
-Like with our technical innovations, people tend to invent better solutions when challenged, and the pandemic definitely creates a lot of challenges, especially for offline business in industries like tourism.
-At the same time, it creates opportunities, and flexibly and successful companies will ride on those opportunities creating better product and processes than before.
+Like with our technical innovations, people tend to invent better solutions when challenged, and the pandemic definitely creates a lot of challenges, especially for offline businesses in industries like tourism.
+At the same time, it creates opportunities, and flexibly and successful companies will ride on those opportunities creating better products and processes than before.
 Sometimes in a natural event, a field is cleaned, allowing new plants to grow.
 Similarly, the new and innovative business has much more opportunities now and will have even more when industries start to re-emerge after the pandemic than they had for decades.
 Everything that is in a crisis now, in a few months to a year, will become like object storage – emerging and full of opportunities.